crysalead/sql-dialect/README.md

 * `':xor'`
 * `'()'`
 `
 It's also possible to use some "free" operators.
-All used operators which are not present in the list above will be considered as SQL functions.
-So `:concat`, `:sum`, `:min`, `:max`, etc. will be generated as `FUNCTION(...)`.
+All used operators which are not present in the list above will be considered as SQL functions like `:concat`, `:sum`, `:min`, `:max`, etc. and will be generated as `FUNCTION(...)`.

 #### MySQL Dedicated Operators